turboMaCk/qtah/README.md

 ### Dependencies

-- Qt 4.8 or 5.x with development files
+- Qt 4.8 (unsupported) or 5.x with development files
 - make and a C++ compiler
 - bash 4.1 or newer
 - GHC 7.8-8.2